 Educational Rights for Children with AD/HD in Public Schools: What We Know #4 - This is a great introduction to the differences between special education services (IDEA) and accommodations in the classroom (Section 504).

 Educational Rights for Children with Attention-Deficit/Hyperactivity Disorder: A Primer for Parents - This is a bilingual publication (English and Spanish) from the National Resource Center on ADHD (NRC) at CHADD, produced in collaboration with the National Alliance for Hispanic Health.
-A hardcopy is available free of charge by requesting it online or by contacting the NRC at 800-233-4050.
-CHADD members may access the PDF version online.
 The guide includes a helpful, step-by-step guide to the special education process

 Comparison of IDEA and Section 504 - This table gives you a step by step comparison of the difference in special education (IDEA) and accommodations in the classroom (Section 504).